- Differences in Physiological Responses to Soil Water Availability between Partially Top-Killed and Untreated Mesquites (Duration: 2017 – Present)

 Additional measurements will include monitoring changes in soil moisture and bulk density, habitat structure, and herbaceous species composition.

-Project goals are to find effective management practices to control Texas Wintergrass and promote the establishment of native, warm-season perennial grasses.
+Project goals are to find effective management practices to manage Texas Wintergrass and promote the establishment of native, warm-season perennial grasses.
 Research will be conducted with researchers from Texas A&M AgriLife Research – Stephenville and a graduate student from Tarleton State University.

 Aparecido LMT, Cooper CE, Ford-Miniat C, Moore GW.
 In prep.
 Comparison of radial variability of sap flow between tropical and temperate trees with deep sapwood.
 Target journal: Tree Physiology.